 A. Religious Programming

-While there is a type of Religious Programming that individuals go through in trauma-based mind-control programming, for the purposes of this chapter, we are speaking of a general religious programming, otherwise known as “brainwashing” or “indoctrination.”
+While there is a type of Religious Programming that individuals go through in trauma-based mind-control programming (TBMC), for the purposes of this chapter, we are speaking of a general religious programming, otherwise known as “brainwashing” or “indoctrination.”
 To understand about this type of religious programming and how this affects the infiltration of occult doctrines into Christianity, first we must have a basic understanding of culture, society, and norms.

 Culture: the values, beliefs, behavior, and material objects that together form a people’s way of life.